Playa Hermosa Costa Rica: Surf Reserve, Turtle Nests & the Beach Costa Rica Doesn't Advertise

 Surf Spots Along the Beach

-- Boca Barranca (near the north end): Known as one of the best longboard lefts in the world.
-When a big southwest swell fills in, you can ride waves for hundreds of meters.
-It draws a crowd of loggers, so get there early.
+Boca Barranca sits at the north end of the beach and is widely considered one of the best longboard lefts in the world.
+When a big southwest swell fills in, you can ride for hundreds of meters.
+It draws a crowd, so arrive early.
+The wave works best with strong SW swells and needs the biggest conditions of any break here.

 Turtle Nesting: A Nighttime Experience